• Features

 White slave-owning women were not the only ones to insist on their profound economic investments in the institution of slavery; the enslaved people they owned and white members of southern communities did too.
 The testimony of formerly enslaved people and other narrative sources, legal documents, and financial records dramatically reshape current understandings of white women’s economic relationships to slavery, situating those relationships firmly at the center of nineteenth-century America’s most significant and devastating system of economic exchange.
 These sources reveal that white parents raised their daughters with particular expectations related to owning slaves and taught them how to be effective slave masters.
 These lessons played a formative role in how white women conceptualized their personal relationships to human property, imagined the powers that they would possess once they became slave owners in their own right, and shaped their techniques of slave control.

-Stephanie E. Jones-Rogers, They Were Her Property: White Women as Slave Owners in the American South
+Stephanie E. Jones-Rogers was a Harrington Fellow at The University of Texas at Austin from 2018 to 2019.
+She is the author of They Were Her Property: White Women as Slave Owners in the American South.

 Books for Further Reading